BMW 7 Series Saloon (2019 - ) review

 How powerful is it?

 BMW offers plenty of engine options for the 7 Series, all paired with an excellent eight-speed automatic gearbox.
 It’s worth considering the xDrive four-wheel-drive upgrade, as it endows the 7 Series with more on-road traction.
 Some models have it as standard, including the range-topping M760Li, powered by a twin-turbo V12 petrol engine, with over 600 horsepower.
 It’s essentially a supercar in the body of a luxury limousine.
 There are two less-deranged petrol-only versions, in the shape of the 740i and 750i, which are smooth and fast enough by any measure.
 Diesel choices include the 730d and 740d, both of which offer a compelling blend of low-down pulling power and palatable fuel economy.
-The most interesting model, however, is the 745e.
-This is a plug-in hybrid using a six-cylinder petrol engine and electric motor, plus a lithium-ion battery.
+In actual fact, the entry-level 730d will have more than enough poke for most folk, so we can’t see much point in looking much further up the range.
+That said, though, the most interesting model is the 745e, a plug-in hybrid using a six-cylinder petrol engine and electric motor, plus a lithium-ion battery.
 It’s good to drive, produces nearly 400 horsepower and yet can travel on electricity alone for up to 36 miles at a time.